nicolasdanelon/UnofficialDocs/source/extensibility/packages.rst

 	- ``.sublime-package`` files
 	- version control systems

-Ultimately, installing a package comprises simply inserting a folder containing Sublime Text resources under ``Packages``.
+Ultimately, installing a package is simply a matter of copying a folder containing Sublime Text resources thato ``Packages``.
 The only thing that changes from one system to another is how you copy these files.

 .. sidebar:: Installing Packages vs Installed Packages